NAIA votes to allow athletes to be compensated for use of name, image and likeness

 “With those restrictions removed, state laws that are being passed shouldn’t impact NAIA student athletes,” he added.

-Lantz describe as being “ahead of the curb.”
-More than anything, the college senior appreciates that her and thousands of other student athletes voices were heard.
+Lantz described it as being “ahead of the curb.”
+The college senior said she appreciates that thousands of student-athletes’ voices were heard.

 “It’s super exciting,” she said.